LogtalkDotOrg/logtalk.org/_posts/2020-04-23-building-trust-on-property-based-testing.md

 ```

 To ensure that QuickCheck is indeed generating tests using lists with
-both an even and an odd number of elements, we can use the `l(label)`
+both an even and an odd number of elements, we can use the `label/3`
-option.
-The `label` closure will be called, for each generated test, by
+predicate by passing the option `l(label)`.
+The `label` closure will be
+called, for each generated test, by appending the two predicate arguments
-appending the two predicate arguments used by the test plus the label
+used by test call to the `every_other/2` predicate plus the label
 argument:

 ```text